aman-devx/diffuser/README.md

 ### Diffusion Scheduler

 The original paper used a DDIM scheduler, but I just stuck to regular DDPM here to avoid making this mode complicated than it needs to be!
-I use the same DDPM scheduler that we wrote in the [Intro to Diffusion](https://github.com/priyammaz/PyTorch-Adventures/tree/main/PyTorch%20for%20Generation/Diffusion/Intro%20to%20Diffusion) with a linear variance schedule.
+I use the same DDPM scheduler that we wrote in the [Intro to Diffusion]

 ### Train Diffusion Model